KDE/documentation-develop-kde-org/content/docs/getting-started/kirigami/components-pagerow_pagestack/index.md

   - /docs/getting-started/kirigami/components-pagerow_pagestack/
 ---

-{{< kirigami-staging-api >}}

 ## A row of pages

-We have seen so far that one of the core components of a Kirigami window is a [Kirigami.Page](docs:kirigami2;Page).
+We have seen so far that one of the core components of a Kirigami window is a [Kirigami.Page](docs:kirigami;org.kde.kirigami.Page).
 A single page can envelop the whole screen of the application, or it can be shown together with other pages at the same time, if there is space.

 Whenever a page gets added, or *pushed*, it appears to the right of the existing page(s), forming a row.
-This row of pages can be managed with the fittingly named [Kirigami.PageRow](docs:kirigami2;PageRow).
+This row of pages can be managed with the fittingly named [Kirigami.PageRow](docs:kirigami;org.kde.kirigami.PageRow).

 A minimal page row with a single page could look like this: